Wokingham Accountants

 • The benefit in kind calculation is a percentage of the list price (basically a recommended retail price) of the car which isn’t the same as the amount you pay for it.
 The list price of the car doesn’t reduce over time and so will remain the same for future tax years.

-Disclaimer: This guidance is based on information available at 9 March 2022 (and amended on 18 May 2023) and is not intended to be relied upon for any means.
+Disclaimer: This guidance is based on information available at 20 November 2024 and is not intended to be relied upon for any means.
 Millward, May & Co do not take responsibility for decisions made as a result of this information or for any mistakes within.
+If you are a client of ours, please speak to us so we can give you advice based on your specific circumstances.